bisho012/STCJawwy/readme.txt

 # STC TV

+## USE VPN WHILE RUNNING THIS TESTS ...
+I USED WINDSCRIBE

 ## Selenium-Java-Allure Framework
 > A Maven framework in which to build Selenium tests written in Java with Allure reports of test results.